IWireless: LTE

 In March 2015, iWireless signed a contract with Nokia Networks, stating it will head a major update to iWireless' 2G, 3G, 4G and making an LTE network in July.
 The deal stated it will include the use of Nokia Network's Single RAN Advanced platform and Flexi Multiradio 10 base stations to support 2G, 3G, and LTE services, its Evolved Packet Core network to upgrade iWireless’ current packet core to support LTE; and Nokia’s Subscriber Data Management system "to provide access to subscriber data and support the launch of new services."
 Nokia Networks will also handle network implementation, planning and optimization.
 Nokia Networks stated that it is the sole supplier of iWireless' radio and core network in support of their legacy 2G network and 3G/4G HSPA+ services, with the latest expansion maintaining that exclusive relationship.
 The updates and LTE equipment is expected to help iWireless maintain network relationships with other mobile operators, including a nationwide roaming deal with T-Mobile US.

 On November 26, 2015 iWireless launched LTE service in Eastern Iowa.
 LTE coverage will expand in Iowa through 2017.

 Products

-iWireless offers Apple brand smartphones as well as some other popular smartphones.
+iWireless offered Apple brand smartphones as well as some other popular smartphones.
 Products like the iPhone 6S, iPhone 6S Plus, Samsung Galaxy S7, the Nexus 5 by Google, as well as more affordable smartphones.